jorgEVOplasmids/expev_OXA-48/README.md

 ### Summary of IS movements

-To study the influence of IS movements in each EE group, a Python script which detects the variant calling events annotated as IS was written.
+To study the influence of IS movements in each EE group, a Python script which detects the variant calling events annotated as IS was written (**IS_rearrangements.py**).
 Besides, the calculous of the percentage of IS movements due to the pOXA-48 was included in the code.
-Finally, statistical analysis comparing the number of IS rearrangements in presence and in absence of pOXA-48 were performed in R.
+Finally, statistical analysis comparing the number of IS rearrangements in presence and in absence of pOXA-48 were performed in R (**IS_stats.R**).

 Files: